billhails/CEKF/docs/NAMESPACES.md

 already knows it should exist and so can throw an error if it can't find it.
 So lookup would locate the namespace (error if not found) then recurse on that with the rhs of the qualification.

-Since type-checking hasn't been done yet, the lookup will need to check the `exported` status of any symbol it finds.

 #### Constructor Inlining